kubescape/kubescape.io/docs/docs/frameworks-and-controls/configuring-controls.md

 Used for controls that test that [CPU resource `limit` values](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) are set and under a defined maximum value.

-* Default values: none
+* Default value: none

 ### cpu_limit_min

 Used for controls that test that [CPU resource `limit` values](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) are set and above a defined minimum value.

-* Default values: 0
+* Default value: 0

 ### cpu_request_max

 Used for controls that test that [CPU resource `request` values](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) are set and under a defined maximum value.

-* Default values: none
+* Default value: none

 ### cpu_request_min

 Used for controls that test that [CPU resource `request` values](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) are set and above a defined minimum value.

-* Default values: 0
+* Default value: 0

 ### imageRepositoryAllowList